SarveshRajoba/Youtube-learning-manager/logs /README.md

 ## Overview
 A platform to manage, track, and summarize your YouTube learning journey.
 Features include playlist/video import, AI-powered video summarization, progress tracking, and learning goals.

+## Important: User Consent for YouTube Data Access
+- **Consent page required**: Before accessing any user's YouTube data, the app must present a clear consent screen explaining what data will be accessed and for what purpose.
+- **OAuth scopes disclosure**: Display the exact YouTube OAuth scopes requested (e.g., `youtube.readonly`, `youtube`).
+Ask for the minimal scopes necessary.
+- **User control**: Provide a visible option to connect/disconnect Google, and instructions to revoke access from the user's Google Account.
+- **Server-side token handling**: Store `access_token`/`refresh_token` securely on the server only; do not expose tokens or client secrets to the frontend.
+- **Privacy and compliance**: Link to your Privacy Policy and Terms; ensure compliance with Google API Services User Data Policy and YouTube Terms of Service.
+- **References**: See Google OAuth 2.0 docs and the Ruby client library for recommended flows.

 ## MVP Feature Scope
 - User authentication (Devise + JWT)
 - Import YouTube playlists and videos